Activating Mars mission software on Earth

 Optimizing visuals for a science audience

-At first, I relied solely on product screens to supplement the copywriting.
+In early iterations, I relied solely on product screens to visualize PIXLISE benefits.
 Although great for demonstrating how a scientist might use PIXLISE, these failed to communicate abstract product benefits, such as “real-time collaboration” or “open-source web access.”

 In later iterations, using lighter backgrounds afforded a refreshing differentiation from the product UI.
 Simple illustrations helped convey higher-level concepts and high-res geography photos supplemented context and atmosphere.